The IRC in Chad

 How We Help

-- The IRC provides emergency health care and support for refugees and local communities.
+- The IRC provides primary and reproductive health care and psychosocial counseling for refugees and local communities, and refers urgent cases to local hospitals for care.

-- The IRC treats cholera and prevents it from spreading.
+- The IRC treats and prevents severe acute malnutrition among children.